oasisprotocol/oasis-rosetta-gateway/docker/README.md

 The node should be configured as described in [Run a Non-validator Node] doc of the general [Oasis Docs].

-The `/node` directory in the instructions is equivalent to the `/data` directory of the Docker image.
+The `/node/data` directory in the instructions is equivalent to the `/data` directory of the Docker image.
+The `/node/etc` directory in the instructions is equivalent to the `/data/etc` directory of the Docker image.
 We recommend creating a volume mount for `/data` so that you can manage the directory across version upgrades.